-In order to train apprentices in Wisconsin, all sponsors must have a set of written standards, which is approved by the Bureau, representing the terms and conditions of employment, training, and supervision of apprentices.29 Apprenticeship program standards must adhere to:30
+In order to train apprentices in Wisconsin, all sponsors must have a set of written standards, which is approved by the Bureau, representing the terms and conditions of employment, training, and supervision of apprentices.
+Apprenticeship program standards must adhere to:

 - a.
-Universal minimum requirements, outlined either by state law, administrative rule, or Bureau policy, which are applicable to all programs, and - b.
-State occupational standards adopted by the Bureau, usually based on recommendations from a State Apprenticeship Advisory Committee, for a given occupation.
+Requirements outlined either by state law, administrative rule, or Bureau policy, which are applicable to all programs, and - b.
+State occupational standards adopted by the Bureau, usually based on recommendations from a State Apprenticeship Trade Advisory Committee, for a given occupation.

-Program standards must contain provisions addressing the following mandatory elements.31
+Program standards must contain provisions addressing the following mandatory elements.